-where the solution $X_t$ of the ODE verifies $X_{t_k} \approx x_k$ with the identification $t_k = \gamma k$.
-In numerical integration, gradient descent \eqref{eq:gd} is also known as the Euler explicit scheme for integrating the gradient flow.
-Recently, Su et~al.~\cite{Su2015} have interpreted Nesterov's accelerated gradient~\cite{nesterov1983} in a similar fashion through its continuous version, paving the way to several continuous analyses of accelerated methods \cite{shi2018understanding, wilson2016lyapunov, wibisono2016variational}. \smallbreak Many applications entail some randomness and require a stochastic modeling of the function $f$, which is often defined in terms of an expectation $f(x) = \mathbf{E}_\xi[\tilde{f}(x, \xi)]$.
-The function $f$ is the expectation over some random variable $\xi$, and accounts some random modeling.
+with the notation $\dot{X}_t \triangleq \frac{d}{dt}X_t$ and where the solution $X_t$ of the ordinary differential equation (ODE) verifies $X_{t_k} \approx x_k$ with the identification $t_k = \gamma k$.
+In numerical integration, gradient descent~\eqref{eq:gd} is also known as the explicit Euler scheme for integrating gradient flows.
+Recently, Su et~al.~\cite{Su2015} have interpreted Nesterov's accelerated gradient~\cite{nesterov1983} in a similar fashion through its continuous-time version, paving the way to several continuous-time analyses of accelerated methods~\cite{shi2018understanding, wilson2016lyapunov, wibisono2016variational}. \smallbreak Many applications entail some randomness and require a stochastic modeling of the function $f$, which is often defined in terms of an expectation $f(x) = \mathbf{E}_\xi[\tilde{f}(x, \xi)]$.
+The function $f$ is the expectation over some random variable $\xi$, and accounts for some stochastic modeling.
 When $\xi$ is drawn uniformly from a finite set of possible samples $(\xi_1, ..., \xi_n)$, we have a finite sum $f(x) = \frac{1}{n}\sum_{k=1}^n\tilde{f}(x, \xi_{k})$.
 As soon as the number of data points $n$ is large, computing the gradient of a finite sum, as it is done in gradient-based methods, is possibly expensive (computing the gradient of each element of the sum, which is possibly very large).
-Stochastic gradient descent (SGD) provides an alternative with lower computational burden per iteration, by evaluating only the gradient of a single $\tilde{f}(\cdot, \xi_{i_k})$ per iteration,
+Stochastic gradient descent (SGD) provides an alternative with lower computational burden per iteration, by evaluating only the gradient of a single $\tilde{f}(\cdot, \xi_{i_k})$ per iteration: